aniliitb10/ArgParser/README.md

           otherwise conversion fails and returned value is std::nullopt

 ###### Help message:
-If application is run with `-h` or `--help` flag, then `@needHelp` returns true and user should call @helpMsg and must return because, in this case when parse() was called, no actual parsing was done Otherwise, any attempt to retrieve any value will throw exception
+If application is run with `-h` or `--help` flag, then `@needHelp` returns true and user should call `@helpMsg` and must return because, in this case when `parse()` was called, no actual parsing was done Otherwise, any attempt to retrieve any value will throw exception

 ###### Additional details:
 - Functions which are not noexcept might throw exception
 - arguments must only consist of alphanumeric characters and underscores
 - short option must be shorter than the long option
+- all parsed arguments are stored as `std::string`, so appropriate template type is needed to convert

 ###### Dependencies
 - No dependency for the header file, but it needs C++17 compiler